claesgill/azure_ml_workshop/local/README.md

 *TODO*

 ## Requirements
+> :information_source: It is recomended to use a virtual envrionment for python, but it is not required.

 Before you start you need to check that you have the correct python version and all the packages you need.
 * Python v3.6.9 or higher
 * pip3